vr70147/qa-automation-selenium-python/readme.md

 ### The following levels of testing will be conducted:

-- **Integration Testing:** Ensure interactions between login, search, and checkout components work as expected.
+- **Integration Testing:** Ensure interactions between login, product selection, cart, and checkout components work as expected.
 - **System Testing:** Validate that the entire user journey works correctly, from login to checkout.
 - **Regression Testing:** Ensure that changes to the application do not break existing functionality.

 ### 4. Test Types

-- **Functional Testing:** Verify that the core functionality (login, search, checkout) works correctly.
+- - **Functional Testing:** Verify that the core functionality (login, product selection, cart, checkout) works correctly.
 - **Negative Testing:** Test invalid inputs and ensure proper error handling.
 - **Boundary Testing:** Use boundary value analysis to test input limits (e.g., field length limits).